klavinslab/aquaverse/docs/installation/index.md

     docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.windows.yml up
     ```

-    Once all of the services for Aquarium have started, visit `localhost:3000` with the Chrome browser to find the Aquarium login page.
+    Once all of the services for Aquarium have started, visit `localhost` with the Chrome browser to find the Aquarium login page.
-    If running Aquarium inside the Docker toolbox VM, the address will be instead be `192.168.99.100:3000`.
+    If running Aquarium inside the Docker toolbox VM, the address will be instead be `192.168.99.100`.
     When started using the default database, aquarium has a single user with login `neptune` and password `aquarium`.

 ### Stopping Aquarium in Docker